PGPere/about-me/README.md

 <b> Reflections and Comments</b>
 * This is my first time using GitHub, JavaScript, CSS and HTML.
 As my first time, this was challenging.
 The most challenging items were:
+* - Learning and using CSS Styles like padding and margin
+* - Using Git and GitHub commands like add, commmit and push
+* - Making the logic questions work in.
+JavaScript